zhaohb/ollama_ov/README.md

    go build -o ollama.exe
    ```

-6. If you don't want to recompile ollama, you can choose to directly use the compiled executable file, and then initialize the genai environment in `step 3` to run ollama directly [ollama](https://drive.google.com/file/d/1iizO9iLhSJGFUu6BgY3EwOchrCyzImUN/view?usp=drive_link).
+6. If you don't want to recompile ollama, you can choose to directly use the compiled executable file, and then initialize the genai environment in `step 3` to run ollama directly.

    But if you encounter the error when executing ollama.exe, it is recommended that you recompile from source code.
    ```shell